 Lakewood Cardiovascular Consultants are experts in taking care of patients with established and complex cardiovascular disease.
-They recognize the importance of preventive and interventional care in those with high-risk factors for the heart, including those patients that may have signs and Symptoms of AFib.
+They recognize the importance of preventive care in those with high risk factors for the heart, including those patients that smoke, or have smoked in the past.

 This information is for educational purposes only and is not intended to replace the advice of your doctor or health care provider.
 We encourage you to discuss with your doctor any questions or concerns you may have.